 The RPM segment is witnessing growth on account of better clinical and patient experience, lower costs, and improved outcomes.
 In 2019, several clients carried out pilot RPM programs, which they expanded swiftly in 2020, are driving the demand for specialized monitoring systems.
 Simplifying Bluetooth technology is expected to be crucial for mainstreaming the adoption of RPM technology.
 Further, tablets and smartphones are coming to the front as they can be linked to healthcare wearables and telehealth video conferencing and allow for the implementation of electronic health record-based patient portals.

 The medical alert systems market has significantly grown and changed recently.
-The shortage of healthcare workforce and the limitations in long-term services and supports (LTSS) formal care systems are leading to increased demand for PERS systems.
+The shortage of healthcare workforce and the limitations in nursing care and long-term services and supports (LTSS) formal care systems are leading to increased demand for PERS systems.
 A majority of clinicians, home and healthcare professionals, and case managers are advocating the use of these devices among the elderly, driving volume growth.
 The market has made a shift from landline to mobile PERS over the last half of the decade as consumers are increasingly getting rid of landline phones.

 The connected medication management segment is tackling medication non-adherence through hardware, software, and combined solutions.
 It is still in its infancy, however, ripe for astonishing growth owing to the presence of a substantial efficacy-to-effectiveness gap.
 It is being propelled forward by its significance in the trend toward home-based care, which has been put in motion by patients and healthcare providers.